Relieve Stress and Burnout in Primary Care Physicians with Mindfulness

 Stress is epidemic in the western workplace with almost two thirds of workers reporting high levels of stress at work.
 In high stress occupations, like healthcare, burnout is all too prevalent.
 Burnout is the fatigue, cynicism, emotional exhaustion, sleep disruption, and professional inefficacy that comes with work-related stress.
 It is estimated that over 45% of healthcare workers experience burnout.
 Currently, over a third of healthcare workers report that they are looking for a new job.
 It not only affects the healthcare providers personally, but also the patients, as it produces a loss of empathy and compassion.
 Burnout, in fact, it is a threat to the entire healthcare system as it contributes to the shortage of doctors and nurses.

 Preventing burnout has to be a priority.
 Unfortunately, it is beyond the ability of the individual to change the environment to reduce stress and prevent burnout, so it is important that methods be found to reduce the individual’s responses to stress; to make the individual more resilient when high levels of stress occur.
 Contemplative practices have been shown to reduce the psychological and physiological responses to stress.
 Indeed, mindfulness has been shown to be helpful in treating and preventing burnout, increasing resilience, and improving sleep.
-Mindfulness is also known to improve self-compassion, understanding one’s own suffering.
-It is possible that this may be a key to understanding mindfulness’ effects on burnout.
+On the front lines of medical practice are the primary care physicians.
+It is thus important to assess the effectiveness of mindfulness in reducing stress and burnout in these physicians.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch